YunoHost-Apps/prosody_ynh/doc/DESCRIPTION.md

 ℹ️  **Important note**

-This app installs prosody from Debian packages.
+This app installs Prosody from Debian packages.
-Basically, this means that you will not benefit from the latest versions of prosody.
+Basically, this means that you will not benefit from the latest versions of Prosody but benefit the stability and security of the Debian packaging.
 Read more about this choice in [RATIONALE.md](https://github.com/YunoHost-Apps/prosody_ynh/tree/master/doc/RATIONALE.md)

 🚀 Target is to provide at least: